-The general requirements concern mostly corporate matters, for example, whether the issuer has the necessary legal form and structure in accordance with the Portuguese law, if it is in compliance with all requirements imposed by the CMVM, or if the necessary procedures for clearing and settlement of transactions are in order.
-Regarding the securities to be issued, it must be verified if the shares of the same class have identical rights and whether such shares are freely transferable and negotiable in accordance with Portuguese law, as well as whether they are compliant with the issuer's bylaws.
+The general requirements concern mostly corporate matters, for example: whether the issuer has the necessary legal form and structure in accordance with the Portuguese law; whether it is in compliance with all requirements imposed by the CMVM; and whether the necessary procedures for clearing and settlement of transactions are in order.
+Regarding the securities to be issued, it must be verified if the shares of the same class have identical rights and whether such shares are freely transferable and negotiable in accordance with Portuguese law, as well as whether they are compliant with the issuer's articles of association.

-The specific requirements generally match the specific requirements on listing of shares specified in article 229 of the Portuguese Securities Code, and include, in particular, requirements on the company's minimum market capitalisation and public float.
+The specific requirements generally match the specific requirements on listing of shares specified in article 229 of the Portuguese Securities Code, which include, in particular, requirements on the company's minimum market capitalisation and public float.

-According to the Portuguese Securities Code, the market capitalisation of the company's shares must be of, at least, epsilon1m.
-In case it is not possible to determine the market capitalisation of the shares, the company's own funds, including the results of the preceding financial year, must be of at least epsilon1m.
+According to the Portuguese Securities Code, the market capitalisation of the company's shares must be of, at least, $\notin 1m$ .
+In case it is not possible to determine the market capitalisation of the shares, the company's own funds, including the results of the preceding financial year, must be of at least $\notin 1m$ .

 Euronext Lisbon may set stronger capitalisation requirements in case there are other regulated markets with higher capitalisation thresholds.
-However, as of today, Euronext Lisbon is the only regulated market for the admission and trading of shares in Portugal, and, for that reason, the applicable thresholds for minimum capitalisation are those set in the Portuguese Securities Code as described above.
+However, as of today, Euronext Lisbon is the only regulated market for the admission and trading of shares in Portugal and, for that reason, the applicable thresholds for minimum capitalisation are those set in the Portuguese Securities Code as described above.

-On the other hand, the Portuguese Securities Code requires adequate dispersion of shares to the public.
-There is a legal presumption that the level of dispersion is adequate if the shares to be admitted to trading are dispersed to the public in a proportion of at least 25% of the share capital of the company represented by that class of shares.
+On the other hand, the Portuguese Securities Code requires adequate dispersal of shares to the public.
+There is a legal presumption that the level of dispersal is adequate if the shares to be admitted to trading are dispersed to the public in a proportion of at least 25% of the share capital of the company represented by that class of shares.
 However, if the market is expected to trade regularly below that threshold, a lower proportion may be acceptable.

-There are no additional requirements in regards to shareholdings, and the law sets no restrictions on substantial or qualified shareholdings.
-Conversely, there are no post-IPO share lock-up obligations established in the law.
+There are no additional requirements regarding shareholdings, and the law sets no general restrictions on substantial or qualified shareholdings (except in the case of regulated companies, such as financial institutions).
+Conversely, there are generally no post-IPO share lock-up obligations established in the law.